The Magic Summer Tour

-The Magic Summer Tour was the second major concert tour by American boy band, the New Kids on the Block.
-The tour supported their fourth studio album, Step by Step (1990) and their first compilation album, No More Games (The Remix Album) (1990).
+The Magic Summer Tour was the second major concert tour by American boy band New Kids on the Block.
+The tour supported their fourth studio album, Step by Step (1990) and their first compilation album, No More Games/The Remix Album (1990).

 The tour began only one month after their previous concluded.
 After the summer leg ended, the tour shifted gears and was renamed the "No More Games Tour", following the announcement of their remix album.
-Lasting 22 months, the group played over 220 concerts in Europe, North America, Asia, and Australasia.
+Lasting 22 months, the group played over 220 concerts in Europe, North America, Asia, Australia and South America.

 Background

 The 1990 summer tour was sponsored by Coca-Cola and tied into its "Magic Summer '90" campaign that included the infamous MagiCan.

 The tour was a commercial success.
 Both stints in North America landed the group in the top 10 tours in 1990 and 1991.
 In 1990, the group earned $74.1 million from 152 shows in North America (25 of which were performed during their previous tour).
+In January 22nd, 1991, the group headlined the Rock in Rio Festival fourth night in Rio de Janeiro, Brazil, at Maracanã Stadium, for a crowd of over 100.000 attendance.

 During an encore performance of "Hangin' Tough" at the end of the second concert held at Saratoga Springs on June 25, Donnie Wahlberg fell through a trap door while jumping off a raised platform.
 He received scrapes and bruises to his chest, neck, and arms.
 After being hospitalized for a night, he spent a week recuperating, and the rest of the band continued the next few concerts as a four-piece act.